 Timing and Structure

 Lent term.
 14 lectures + 2 computer lab sessions.
-Assessment: coursework only
+Assessment: 100% coursework

 The aims of the course are to:

 - introduce fundamental concepts from nonlinear dynamic systems

 - introduce techniques for the analysis and control of nonlinear and multivariable systems.

 As specific objectives, by the end of the course students should be able to:

 - apply standard analysis and design tools to multivariable and nonlinear feedback systems.